After nearly a decade of facilitating and developing strategy in destination marketing, we’ve found a winning approach.

 Gather and review documents including annual reports, business plans, historical occupancy and tourist traffic statistics, as well as marketing performance reports, key performance metrics, organizational charts, any other research, campaign results, brand documents, industry/stakeholder documents, city government planning documents and plans from other tourism organizations or research companies.

-You will also need to conduct primary research, both within the destination marketing organization (DMO) and externally, with consumers or stakeholders.
+You will also need to conduct primary research, both within the destination marketing organization (DMO) and externally, with visitors or stakeholders.
 This includes interviews, focus groups, surveys, consultations town hall meetings, and more.
 This is also the time to audit your own marketing channels and benchmark your industry’s sophistication.

 2) Where could we be?
 The goal is to propose strategic options to answer this question.
 We try to create conservative, progressive and aggressive options.